danjac/radiofeed-app/README.md

 * `make db`: run migrations and load sample fixtures
 * `make test`: run unit tests
 * `make update`: update all dependencies to latest available versions

-The following commands are handy for compiling frontend assets:

-* `npm run build`: compile JavaScript and CSS assets
-* `npm run watch`: compile JavaScript and CSS assets on the fly
+* `make watch`: compile JavaScript and CSS assets on the fly
+* `make serve`: run Django development server

-If you are running several of these services simultaneously you should use a multiplexer such as Tmux.
+If you are running several of these operations simultaneously you should use a multiplexer such as Tmux.

 ## Deployment